If your data is stored online whether it is personal or business data, it is at a risk. Hackers are always trying to breach your data.

 2. Encrypt your sensitive data.

-There are many types of data which you want to protect and this is not only at the enterprise level but also at a personal level.
+There are many types of data that you want to protect and this is not only at the enterprise level but also at a personal level.
 You should encrypt all important files such as account details.
 You should also encrypt data before transferring it to USB and portable devices.

 3. Use antivirus software.